Grusinator/MetaDataApi/README.md

 - [ ] Add support for endpoints that require an id of a parrent object
 - [ ] Find a good name
 - [ ] add a way to make lists in the database ("pointers" obj_rel)
+- [ ] add version to and deploy to heroku from deploy/master branch